architect/arc.codes/public/primitives/tables.md

 Durable persistence of structured data is the foundation for all powerful web apps.
 Data needs to be instantaneous, consistent, secure, and transparently scale to meet demand.

-Architect `@tables` defines DynamoDB tables and `@indexes` define global secondary indexes to facilitate more advanced acccess patterns.
+Architect `@tables` defines DynamoDB tables and `@indexes` define global secondary indexes to facilitate more advanced access patterns.

 > Read the official [AWS docs on DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html)